Well-designed contactor websites not only give potential clients the right impression but also convert visitors into customers.

 Contractor websites that load quickly typically receive more traffic and have better conversion rates.
 Google has clearly stated that a site’s loading speed affects page ranking.
 However, that’s not to say you should compromise your quality and relevance for fast web pages.

 You can use Pingdom to measure your website’s speed.
 If it’s too slow, you might consider getting a new web host, compressing images, eradicating unnecessary code, or decreasing the number of advertisements displayed on your web pages.

-Most contractors don’t factor SEO in their marketing strategies.
-Search engine optimization plays a crucial part in the design process, often informing the type of menu and copy used on a contractor website.
+Most contractors don’t factor SEO when it comes to digital marketing strategy for construction companies.
+Search engine optimization plays a crucial part in the design process, often informing the type of menu and copy used in contractor web design.

 This is the process of optimizing your website’s content to improve its ranking on search engines.
 It entails using target keywords in body copy, headers, meta titles, and meta descriptions.